January 17, 2019

 On a side note, very limited research has been conducted on the effects of inner versus outer foreskin.
 But what the limited research has shown is that the higher the proportion of inner foreskin that is left behind, the higher the risk of sexual dysfunction.
 So it's better to have relatively more outer foreskin and less inner foreskin.

 Also, not all circumcised males have a visible scar.
 So that's not necessarily correct.

-It's also interesting that they made the uncircumcised penis fifty percent larger than the circumcised penis - in order to give a certain impression.
+It's also interesting that they made the uncircumcised penis twice as large as the circumcised penis - in order to give a certain impression.

 We think this meme better explains the size difference between the two images.

 See our article The 16 Foreskin Functions - Function #1

 Jiang Haiyang et. al; "Observation of Meissner’s corpuscle in abundant prepuce and phimosis"; Chinese Journal of Urology; 2005: 4:219–224

 Jiang Haiyang et. al; "Observations on Meissner's corpuscle in prepuces of different ages."; Chinese Journal of Urology; 2006;27:707–709.

 Guo Dong, Xu, et. al; "Observation of Meissner’s corpuscle on fused phimosis."; J Guangdong Medical College.
 2007;20:15–16.

 Also see our article Of all the nerves